scriban/scriban/doc/language.md

 This function generates HTML rows compatible with an HTML table.
 Must be wrapped in an opening `<table>` and closing `</table>` HTML tags.

 This statement is mainly for compatibility reason with the liquid `tablerow` tag.
-It has overall the same syntax as a `for` statement (supporting the same parameters).
+It uses similar syntax to a `for` statement (supporting the same parameters).

 ```
 {{tablerow <variable> in <expression>}}